qalita-io/packs/outlier_detection_pack/README.md

 The pack assesses the data and computes the following metrics:

 * **Univariate Outlier Detection**: Examines each numeric column independently to detect outliers.
-It calculates a normality score indicating the proportion of inliers (data points that are not outliers) in each column.
+It computes a normality score indicating the proportion of inliers (data points that are not outliers) in each column.
 * **Multivariate Outlier Detection**: Considers the entire dataset to detect outliers, providing a holistic view of data normality.
-It calculates a normality score for the entire dataset, giving a sense of overall data consistency.
+It computes a normality score for the entire dataset, giving a sense of overall data consistency.
 * **Normality Scoring**: Offers a score between 0 and 100% for each column and for the entire dataset.
 A score of 100% indicates no detected outliers, signifying highly normal data.
 * **Actionable Recommendations**: Generates recommendations when a significant number of outliers are detected in a column or across the entire dataset.
 These recommendations are stratified into 'high', 'warning', and 'info' levels based on the severity of the detected outliers.